kpuniani/csc583-Final/README.md

 # csc583-Final

 # About
-Visitor web application has been designed to collect information of the users.
+Visitor web application is a kiosk device application which is used to collect information of visitors for a corporation.
 ## Register View

 In this view, visitors can register themseleves by providing some necessary information required during registration.